Ozan-Dev-MC/EazyCraft/README.md

 # Features

 ~ **Customizable Messages** You can edit everthing in **config.yml** \
-~ **Quick Craft** You don't need a woekbench / crafting table to craft items!
+~ **Quick Craft** You don't need a workbench / crafting table to craft items!
 Command /craft item name\
 ~ **Material Validation** Checks if players has "enough items" to craft that item